thriveweb/glass/content/pages/home.md

     aspiring talent and to provide our clients with exceptional service.**
   buttonText: Why Choose Us
   buttonUrl: about
-  title: Our Mission Statement
 testimonials:
   testimonial:
+    - title: The Warehouse Studio
-    - content: >-
+      content: >-
         I am the Associate Director of the Warehouse Workshop Screen Acting Studio, a fully owned subsidiary of McSweeney Newman Casting